HugeErick/ia/README.md

 3. **Exercise Menu Partial 2:**
    - Choose "1" for Optimization Methods
+   - Choose "2" for RNN Poem Generation
-   - Choose "2" to go back to the main menu
+   - Choose "3" to go back to the main menu
-   - Choose "3" to exit
+   - Choose "4" to exit

 ### Data Balance Exercise
 When you select the **Data Balance** exercise, it will execute the `linearRegresion()` function, which performs the following: